Skip to content

 What is a communication style?

-A communication style is a way that someone expresses themselves and interacts with others.
+A communication style is how someone expresses themselves and interacts with others.
 In the workplace, a communication style can include a range of verbal and non-verbal behaviors, such as tone of voice, body language, facial expressions, and more.

 A communication style is shaped by various factors, namely…